 Flavorful Bacon Potato Casserole

-Featured in Start Your Morning with Delicious Breakfast Recipes.
+Category: Start Your Morning with Delicious Breakfast Recipes

 Eggs, cheese, bacon, and potatoes make this casserole a filling breakfast.
 Done in an hour, ideal for prepping beforehand or serving to a crowd.